thiagobien/ACL/workshop/09_Runbook_Automation_and_Self_Healing/00_Check_Prerequisites/README.md

 ## Data needed

-- You personal license for Ansible Tower (Confirm with instructor)
+- (Optional)You personal license for Ansible Tower

 ## Steps

-1. In case you don't have your license yet, you can get a free license here: [https://www.ansible.com/license]
+1. There is an Ansible Tower license that will be deployed automatically for our lab.
+In case you would like to continue practicing with Ansible Tower on your own, you can get a free license here: [https://www.ansible.com/license]

 3. To ensure that the same issue detected generates a problem, disable the frequent issue detection toggle:
     - Go to Settings, Anomaly Detection, Frequent issue detection, and click on the button next to Detect frequent issues within transactions and services to disable it.